Sir Allen McClay

 (21 March 1932 – 12 January 2010)

 Northern Ireland lost its most passionate, visionary and generous man.
 Sir Allen McClay (Allen, as he preferred to be called) passed away on Tuesday 12th January, 2010 after a short illness.

 Allen founded his first company, Galen Ltd, in 1968.
 Galen floated on the stock market in 1997 and subsequently became Northern Ireland’s first £1 billion company.
 However, around the year 2000 the direction of the company changed and took a different path to Allen’s vision.
-Allen therefore realised his substantial shareholding and formed, with his personal wealth, the organisation we now know as Almac.
-Allen was totally committed to the organisation he had built and referred frequently to the “Almac family”.
+Allen therefore realised his substantial shareholding and formed, with his personal wealth, the organisation we now know as Almac Group.
+Allen was totally committed to the organisation he had built and referred frequently to his “Almac family”.